|Information for family members||Family disease concept and codependency|

 What can I do?

-Computer gaming is a common pastime.
+Video gaming is a common pastime.
 To many people, it is surprising that it can become a serious addiction, that is, an activity that is engaged in compulsively, without control or concern for consequences.

-Computer gaming addiction is a very serious problem that is harmful to everyone it touches.
+Video gaming addiction is a very serious problem that is harmful to everyone it touches.
 Since everyone involved suffers from it, everyone involved needs some help.
 Here are some important things to know.

 First, no one is responsible for someone else’s compulsive gaming.
 As the Al-Anon slogan goes, “I didn’t cause it, I can’t control it, and I can’t cure it.”